 Next, consider how their challenge/goal relates to them and how it can affect them.

 - How will ignoring the problem/opportunity affect their future?

 - Are there common misconceptions prospects have about the problem/opportunity?

 - What factors (job promotion, increase in productivity, etc.) would influence prospects to act on their problem/opportunity?

-Material produced for prospects in the Awareness stage should be educationally-based to guide prospects in identifying their problem/opportunity.
+The material produced for prospects in the Awareness stage should be educationally based to guide prospects in identifying their problem/opportunity.
 Optimizing keywords for SEO (search engine optimization), blogging, white papers, videos, and social media are all appropriate tactics to use in the Awareness stage.

 Questions in the Consideration Stage